-There are many treatment options for heavy bleeding.
+There a number of treatment options for heavy bleeding.

 Depending on the reason for your excessive menstrual bleeding, your doctor may suggest that you first try medications.
 If medications do not work, or you are not allowed to take them for other medical reasons, your doctor may suggest other options such as endometrial ablation using the AEGEA Vapor System.
 The following practices and procedures are currently available to treat excessive uterine bleeding due to benign causes.
 Your doctor will tell you what is causing your heavy periods, and which therapy may be beneficial for you.

 The therapies for heavy periods are: